-Alfriston School educates children aged 4-11.
-The majority are from white British backgrounds and speak English as a first language.
-There is a minority group of children from the Gypsy, Romany Traveller community.
+Alfriston School educates children aged 4-11 with a school population of up to 105 pupils (15 per year group).
+The majority of children are from white British backgrounds and speak English as a first language.
+There is a minority group of children from the Gypsy, Romany Traveller community and one child who is a Ukrainian Refugee.